pythonslytherin/ssarkarcodes/README.md

 - 👋 Hi, I’m @pythonslytherin!
-- 👀 I’m interested in coding, math, and robotics!
-And like millions of other things that I can't fit here :D
+- 👀 I love to create things whether it's making music, coding, or writing stories.
+My favorite subjects are math and science!
-- 🌱 I’m currently completing CS50's new Python course!
+- 🧑🏽‍💻 I have completed CS50x and CS50P

 <!---
 pythonslytherin/pythonslytherin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.